Emergence of Invariance and Disentanglement in Deep Representations: Properties of optimal representations

 An important consequence of this proposition is that we can construct invariants by simply reducing the amount of information $z$ contains about $x$, while retaining the minimum amount $I(z;x)$ that we need for the task $y$.
 This provides the network a way to automatically learn invariance to complex nuisances, which is complementary to the invariance imposed by the architecture.
 Specifically, one way of enforcing minimality explicitly, and hence invariance, is through the IB Lagrangian. \begin{cor}[Invariants from the Information Bottleneck] Minimizing the IB Lagrangian

-in the limit $\beta\to 0$, yields a sufficient invariant representation $z$ of the test datum $x$ for the task $y$. \end{cor} \cut{\begin{proof} A representation minimizing the IB Lagrangian in the limit $\beta\to 0$ is minimal and sufficient \cite{tishby2000information}, and therefore invariant by \Cref{prop:minimal-iff-invariant}. \end{proof}} Remarkably, the IB Lagrangian can be seen as a the standard cross-entropy loss, plus a regularizer $I(z;x)$ that promotes invariance.
-This fact, without proof, is implicitly used in \cite{achille2016information}, that also provides an efficient algorithm to perform the optimization. \cite{alemi2016deep} also propose a related algorithm and shows improved resistance to adversarial nuisances.
+in the limit $\beta\to 0$, yields a sufficient invariant representation $z$ of the test datum $x$ for the task $y$. \end{cor} Remarkably, the IB Lagrangian can be seen as the standard cross-entropy loss, plus a regularizer $I(z;x)$ that promotes invariance.
+This fact, without proof, is implicitly used in \cite{achille2016information}, who also provide an efficient algorithm to perform the optimization. \cite{alemi2016deep} also propose a related algorithm and empirically show improved resistance to adversarial nuisances.
 In addition to modifying the cost function, invariance can also be fostered by choice of architecture: \begin{cor}[Bottlenecks promote invariance] Suppose we have the Markov chain of layers

 and suppose that there is a communication or computation bottleneck between $z_1$ and $z_2$ such that $I(z_1;z_2) < I(z_1;x)$.
 Then, if $z_2$ is still sufficient, it is more invariant to nuisances than $z_1$.
 More precisely, for all nuisances $n$ we have $I(z_2;n) \leq I(z_1;z_2) - I(x;y)$. \end{cor} Such a bottleneck can happen for example because $\dim(z_2) < \dim(z_1)$, \emph{e.g.}, after a pooling layer, or because the channel between $z_1$ and $z_2$ is noisy, \emph{e.g.}, because of dropout.